ahoff314/Linux-Server-Configuration/README.md

 ## 3) Edit SSH Configuration, Create SSH Keys, and Login

+`nano /etc/ssh/sshd_config`

+- Change Port 22 to Port 2200
+- Change PermitRootLogin without-password to PermitRootLogin no to disallow root login
+- Change PasswordAuthentication from no to yes.
+We will change back after finishing SHH login setup
+- Add `AllowUsers grader` to the file

+`sudo service ssh reload`

 ## 4) Configure Uncomplicated Firewall

 ## 5) Configure Local Timezone to UTC